CMDRMaz/Murmur_Vagrant/README.md

 The File is Used to configure the Mumble Server itself.

 The Client VM has a GUI because the Mumble Client is not available without a gui

+After start up from Both Server and Client, connect the Client by starting the Mumble Program and adding the server with the IP 192.168.10.20